 Stink Bug Management

-The adult rice stink bug has reddish antennae and a body similar to the color of mature rice grains and is about 3⁄8 to 1⁄2 inch in length.
+Adult rice stink bugs have reddish antennae and a body similar to the color of mature rice grains and is about 3⁄8 to 1⁄2 inch in length.
 The adults overwinter in leaf piles and at the base of grasses.
 Rice stink bugs prefer feeding grassy hosts before moving into rice.
-Brown marmorated stink bug it can be distinguished easily by white bands on the antennae and legs.
+Brown marmorated stink bug can be distinguished easily by white bands on the antennae and legs.
 Bands on antennae are apparent in both adult and immature forms.
 Mature adults are approximately 5⁄8 inch (17mm) long and the nymphs range from 1⁄10 to 1⁄2 inch (2.4 to 12mm) long.
 For more information on BMSB see Brown Marmorated Stink Bug (North Carolina).

 Both rice stink bug and BMSB will cause “peck” which is the type of damage seen in Figure 6.
 It will also cause damage to the kernel itself (Figure 7).
-However, there are no non-chemical methods we can recommend for managing the stink bugs other controlling nearby weeds.
-In North Carolina, the grasses that should be the targeted for removal are bermudagrass, johnsongrass, annual rye grass, barnyard grass, and crowfoot grass.
+However, the only known effective non-chemical method for managing the stink bugs involves eliminating nearby weeds that may serve as hosts and reservoirs.
+In North Carolina, grasses that should be the targeted for removal include bermudagrass, johnsongrass, annual rye grass, barnyard grass, and crowfoot grass.
 That should help reduce the incidence of any rice stink bug, if it is common in your area.
-If you have fruit tress near the rice fields be sure to check on them for BMSB and deal with them on the fruit trees, otherwise it should not expected to be a problem in your rice field.
+If you have host trees near the rice fields (tree of heaven, fruit trees, etc.) be sure to check on them for BMSB and deal with them on the fruit trees, otherwise they should not expected to be a problem in your rice field.

 Brief Tips on Weed Management (as it relates to pest management)